 The Students and Administration Equality Act is a legislative initiative created for the purpose of protecting the rights of students and student organizations on college campuses.

-This bipartisan bill was passed on July 26, 2013 to allow students the right to legal representation during any disciplinary procedure at all public colleges in North Carolina.
+This first successful effort occurred in North Carolina when this bipartisan bill was passed on July 26, 2013 which allows students the right to legal representation during any disciplinary procedure at all public colleges in NC.
 Prior to this legislation, many campus administrators disallowed students the right to have legal counsel or advisors present when being interviewed by administrators for various allegations.
 Many students felt the investigative tactics often used by administrators were inappropriate and in some cases abusive.

-As a result, North Carolina became the first state in the nation to enact legislation that allows students the ability to adequately defend themselves by guaranteeing their fundamental right to due process when interacting with college administrators by passing the Student and Administration Equality Act.
+As a result, legislation was enacted that allows students the ability to adequately defend themselves by guaranteeing their fundamental right to due process when interacting with college administrators by passing the Student and Administration Equality Act.

 © 2013 Student and Administration Equality Act.

 Designed by FGM